 CHE Centre for Higher Education

-CHE offers them detailed information and makes the numerous offerings more transparent.
-Moreover, not only are there more students in Germany, they have become more diverse as well.
-Ensuring anyone can study regardless of background is a challenge that university administrators and policy makers must address.
-CHE supports them by providing recommendations and solutions.
 CHE was founded in 1994 by the Bertelsmann Stiftung and the German Rectors’ Conference.
-For 20 years, the organization’s best-known project, the annual CHE University Ranking, has been providing students with guidance on higher education programs at German-speaking institutions.
-In 2014, U-Multirank was introduced, the first multidimensional ranking of universities on an international scale.
-In March 2017, it compared institutions from 99 countries using more than 30 criteria from the areas of research, teaching, internationality, regional engagement and knowledge transfer.
+For more than 20 years, the organization’s . best-known project, the annual CHE University Ranking, has been providing students with guidance on higher education programs at German-speaking institutions.
+CHE has also been publishing an international ranking of universities, U-Multirank, since 2014.
+This ranking compares 1,800 institutions from 98 countries using more than 30 criteria in the areas of research, teaching, internationality, regional engagement and knowledge transfer.

 The Bertelsmann Stiftung promotes social change in Spain through its Barcelona-based affiliate, the Fundación Bertelsmann.
 Since 2014, all Fundación Bertelsmann activities have focused on reducing the country’s high level of youth unemployment.